-Massachusetts has recently passed laws that mimic the Californian model.
+Massachusetts has recently passed laws that mimic the California model.
 Notably, it not only presents the nurse-patient ratio in terms of number but also the stability of the patients.
 Generally speaking, Massachusetts has set a ratio of between 1:1 and 1:2 depending on the severity.
-This has reduced the number of patients that each nurse is responsible for, which the government of Massachusetts hopes to help increase wages, increase demand and increase the number of nursing jobs available.
+This has reduced the number of patients each nurse is responsible for, which the government of Massachusetts hopes to help increase wages, increase demand and increase the number of nursing jobs available.
 Additionally, nurses with a low patient ratio will take better care of their patients.

 States That Are Searching For Concrete Legislation